Are You Insured for Sewage Back-ups?

 Tap Fees and Permits

 Tap-in permits are required for all new construction.
-Based on the Pennsylvania Department of Environmental Protection (PADEP) requirements, one tap-in permit is required for each Equivalent Dwelling Unit (EDU) which represents up to 350 gallons per day.
+Based on the Pennsylvania Department of Environmental Protection (PADEP) requirements, one tap-in permit is required for each Equivalent Dwelling Unit (EDU) which represents up to 400 gallons per day.
 The fee for a tap-in permit is $1,500.
+Please note the Exemptions (Post Cards) requests are not authorized for new land development proposals tributary to the Greater Greensburg Wastewater Treatment Facility.
+Planning Modules must be submitted for any proposed project in accordance with the requirements listed in Chapter 71, Administration of the Sewage Facilities Planning Program.